dspydev/python-projects/furniture-store-receipt-py/README.md

 # Introduction

 This case study aims to help a furniture store increase its sales and profits by addressing the issue that only one of its three items is selling well.
-Our goal is to identify ways to increase the sales of the less popular items and improve the store's business performance.
+My goal is to identify ways to increase the sales of the less popular items and improve the store's business performance.

 # Problem